Skip to content

 By The Visit Israel Editorial Team · Last updated

-For most Western travellers, entering Israel as a tourist is straightforward.
-This is general guidance — always confirm the rules for your nationality with an official Israeli government source before booking, as requirements can change.
+For most Western travellers, entering Israel as a tourist is straightforward — but since 2025 there’s one extra step to do before you fly: the ETA-IL travel authorization.
+This is general guidance; always confirm the rules for your nationality with an official Israeli government source before booking, as requirements can change.

 Visa-free entry

-Citizens of the United States, United Kingdom, the EU/Schengen area, Canada, Australia, New Zealand and many other countries can visit Israel visa-free for tourism for up to 90 days, receiving an entry permit on arrival.
-Travellers from other countries may need to arrange a visa in advance.
+Citizens of the United States, United Kingdom, the EU/Schengen area, Canada, Australia, New Zealand and many other countries can visit Israel visa-free for tourism for up to 90 days — but visa-free no longer means paperwork-free.
+Travellers from these visa-exempt countries now need an ETA-IL (below) before travelling.
+Citizens of countries that are not visa-exempt must instead arrange a B/2 visitor visa at an Israeli embassy or consulate in advance.

 The paper entry slip